wwivbbs/docs/docs/cfg/acs.md

 * Number (an integer value of 32 bits in size)
 * String (a variable length set of CP437 characters)
 * Boolean (support either true of false)
-* ACSSet (contains the set of ACS values, supports equality checks against single ACS value specified as a string.)
+* Ar (contains the set of Ar values, supports equality checks against single Ar value specified as a string or character.)

 <br/>